Well, you did it.

 - Critical thinking

-- Domination of one Jeopardy category per annum†, such as:
+- Domination of one Jeopardy category per annum†

 The good news is that the first four skills are eminently marketable, but not in their generalized forms.
 Usually, you must pair them with technical certification or work experience.
 This rules out most jobs you want to work.
 That’s the crux of the problem: connecting the dots.
 You’re smart enough to know you can do something more lucrative—and vastly more interesting—than cold calling for a local insurance rep (and other off-white-collar jobs), but no one is hiring the future version of yourself.